hotio/plex/README.md

 ## Claim your server

-Go to [plex.tv/claim](https://www.plex.tv/claim) and login with your account, copy the claim code and add it to the environment variable like this `-e PLEX_CLAIM=claim-xxxxxxxxxxxxxxxxxxxx`.
+Go to [plex.tv/claim](https://www.plex.tv/claim) and login with your account, copy the claim code and add it to the environment variable like this `-e PLEX_CLAIM="claim-xxxxxxxxxxxxxxxxxxxx"`.
 When starting the new plex server for the first time, the server will be added to your account.

 ## Plex Pass